mharen/mharen.github.io/_posts/2010/2010-09-19-how-to-make-coffee-snob-worthy-coffee.md

 Brew your coffee (don’t steal a cup part way through—it only takes 3 minutes for crying out loud).

 Prepare a mug as you normally would or if you’re new here, add a splash or two of milk and a generous tablespoon of sugar (get ‘em started easy, I always say).
-Pour the drink and find something interesting or relaxing to do for 20 minutes while it cools enough for you to actually sip it.  <h4>Your Next Pot</h4>
+Pour the drink and find something interesting or relaxing to do for 20 minutes while it cools enough for you to actually sip it.

+#### Your Next Pot

 How’d that first pot go?
 Too strong/weak?
 Think about what you’d like to change and do so next time by adjusting your numbers up or down by one or two grams/cup.
 If you feel compelled to go lower than 12 grams total, though, I’d suggest diluting the finished product with some water as suggested in the previously references [article](http://www.foodnetwork.com/recipes/alton-brown/true-brew-recipe/index.html):
 <blockquote>